Emplastus: Description

 Species in Emplastus are not preserved well enough to place in formal genera, but a suite of characteristics is found in all the species which comprise the morphogenus.
 All the species have a similar size range, considered medium for ant species.
 The fossils have generally rectangular heads bearing triangular toothed mandibles and rounded occipital corners.
 In profile, the propodeum has a round upper surface and the gaster is smooth, with no constriction between the first and second segments.
 In gynes the petioles are enlarged, while in males, the outline is triangular.
 In the forewings there are 4 well formed cells enclosed by the veins, 1+2r, 3r, rm and mcu.
 The 3r cell has an elongated outline that extends to the upper wing margin.
 Of the wing veins, the 1RS runs perpendicular or slightly angled to the R vein.

-E. antiquus
+Emplastusantiquus

 The neotype fossil is a 5–6 mm long gyne preserved as a partial dorsal impression.
 This species is distinguished by the distinct but weakly concave ocular margin at the rear of the head.
 All other Emplastus species from Radoboj have slightly convex margins.
 While E. britannicus also has a concave rear to the head capsule, it is a larger species than E. antiquus and the antenna scape of E. britannicus is much shorter.
 Due to the poor wing preservation the species was moved from Liometopum, though the preserved areas have a vein structure indicating relation to genera of the subfamily Dolichoderinae.